Baekho4245/Chicago_Car_Crash_Project/README.md

 ## Conclusions

-We recommend investing in an online driver and behavior education campaign because this could significantly lower the amount of preventable crashes in the Chicago area.
-We recommend driver education because it is affordable, easy to implement, and saves a lot more in labor costs vs. repairing all the roads in Chicago.
-We also suggest that the driver education campaign target a younger audience between 20-39.
-It would be most effective to market it to these folks as they comprised roughly 49.2% of drivers involved in crashes.
+We recommend investing in fixing defective roads.
+This was the bigger contributor to less preventable crashes, followed by poor visibility, and vehicle defects.
+Our largest age range of drivers involved in crashes is 20-39.
+The biggest non-driver preventable issue this cohort faced was also defective roads.
+We discovered in mapping road defects that the northern side of Chicago has more crashes caused by this than the southern side.
+We recommend fixing up road defects in northern Chicago.
+We also suggest a driver education campaign targeting a younger audience between ages 20-39.
+We could potentially incentivize this cohort.
+Lastly, we could target specific hot spot areas that are known to be a magnet for crashes.

 ## For More Information